squeek502/lua-taskbarflash/README.md

 ## API Reference

-`require('taskbarflash')` will return a callable table with more precise functions as keys.
+`require('taskbarflash')` returns a callable table containing functions that allow for more precise control.

 ### `taskbarflash([nflashes = 0, flashrate = 0])`
 Flashes the Lua process' taskbar icon (but not window) `nflashes` times every `flashrate` milliseconds, or until the window is focused.
 When `nflashes` is `0`, it will flash indefinitely until the window is focused.
 When `flashrate` is `0`, it will use the default cursor blink rate of the system.